mukundtheamateur/muku-analysis/README.md

 5. You have to analyze both the datasets and compare them.
 6. You will present your result in the form of a webpage.

+# PULL REQUEST FORMAT:

+Create a seperate folder with you name and upload your solution on that same folder

+MAY THE SOURCE BE WITH YOU !!